camdenrogers/SpringMVC-Hands-On-Demo/README.md

 ### 4. Create Views

-Our views are using Thymeleaf as the template engine
+Our views are using Thymeleaf as the template engine.

 */src/main/resources/templates/add.html*